-Lecturer: Dr. A.R.
-Beresford No. of lectures: 11 Suggested hours of supervisions: 3 This course is a prerequisite for the Group Project.
+Lecturer: Professor R. Anderson No. of lectures: 11 Suggested hours of supervisions: 3 This course is a prerequisite for the Group Project.

 This course aims to introduce students to software and security engineering, and in particular to the problems of building large systems, safety-critical systems and systems that must withstand attack by capable opponents.
-Case histories of failure are used to illustrate what can go wrong, and current software and security engineering practice is studied as a guide to how failures can be avoided.
+Case histories of failure are used to illustrate what can go wrong, while current software and security engineering practice is studied as a guide to how failures can be avoided.

 - What is a security policy or a safety case?
 Definitions and examples; one-way flows for both confidentiality and safety properties; separation of duties.
 Top-down and bottom-up analysis methods.
-What architecture can do, versus benefits of decoupling policy from mechanism. - Predicting user behaviour.
+What architecture can do, versus benefits of decoupling policy from mechanism. - Examples of safety and security policies.
+Safety and security usability; the pyramid of harms.
 Predicting and mitigating user errors.
-The hierarchy of harms.
-Attitudes to risk: expected utility, prospect theory, framing, status quo bias, gender.
-The characteristics of human memory; forgetting passwords versus guessing them. - Security protocols; how to enforce policy using cryptography and structured human interaction.
-Man-in-the-middle attacks.
-The role of verification and its limitations.
+The prevention of fraud and error in accounting systems; the safety usability of medical devices. - Attitudes to risk: expected utility, prospect theory, framing, status quo bias.
+Authority, conformity and gender; mental models, affordances and defaults.
+The characteristics of human memory; forgetting passwords versus guessing them. - Security protocols; how to enforce policy using structured human interaction, cryptography or both.
+Middleperson attacks.
+The role of verification and its limitations. - Attacks on TLS, from rogue CAs through side channels to Heartbleed.
+Other types of software bugs: syntactic, timing, concurrency, code injection, buffer overflows.

-- Bugs of different types: design errors, implementation errors affecting arithmetic, logic, syntax, and concurrency.
-Code injection attacks.
 Defensive programming: secure coding, contracts.
 Fuzzing. - The software crisis.
 Examples of large-scale project failure, such as the London Ambulance Service system and the NHS National Programme for IT.
-Intrinsic difficulties with complex software. - The software life cycle.
-The software life cycle.
-Getting the specification right; requirements analysis methods; modular design; the role of prototyping; the waterfall and spiral models. - Designing for Testability.
-Identifying different types of tests and how to use them effectively.
-Writing a good unit test; understanding techniques for measuring test quality. - Modern development practice and quality assurance.
-Tools to support code management, code review and test case generation.
-Continuous integration, refactoring, release engineering, patch strategies.
-The need for code indexing, code ownership, library management, design documentation and the maintenance of safety and security ratings. - Software-as-a-Service.
-The Software-as-a-Service architecture, including a/b testing, phased release of client and server components and rearchitecting systems while in operation. - Critical systems: where real-time performance, safety or security is essential.
-Examples of catastrophic failure; problems with usability and human error for both safety engineering and security engineering. - Real-world challenges in combining safety and security.
-Project planning tools; PERT and GANTT charts.
-Open source: advantages and drawbacks.
-Evaluation and assurance; maintaining a security rating or a safety case.
+Intrinsic difficulties with complex software. - Software engineering as the management of complexity.
+The software life cycle; requirements analysis methods; modular design; the role of prototyping; the waterfall, spiral and agile models. - The economics of software as a Service (SaaS); the impact SaaS has on software engineering.
+Continuous integration, release engineering, behavioural analytics and experiment frameworks, rearchitecting systems while in operation. - Critical systems: safety as an emergent system property.
+Examples of catastrophic failure: from Therac-25 to the Boeing 737Max.
+The problems of managing redundancy.
+The overall process of safety engineering. - Managing the development of critical systems: tools and methods, individual versus group productivity, economics of testing and agile development, measuring outcomes versus process, the technical and human aspects of management, post-market surveillance and coordinated disclosure.
+The sustainability of products with software components.